www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Task
+* [ ] Move as much of commands as possible from CI YML file to dedicated project commands, so these can be used anywhere and are therefore more standardized.
+  For instance, the code coverage report could be uploaded from a developer computer.
+    * [o] Setup Build -> These commands are purely Codeberg CI specific, so standardization is not required for that.
+    * [x] Build
+    * [x] Build Reports
+    * [x] Upload Reports
 * [x] Consider enforcing a minimal Maven version. -> pom-java-minimal already enforces the Maven minimal version 3.9.5.
 * [x] Run each CI step via just one shell script, as things like `source [...]` and environment variables have unexpected side effects.
     * [x] Remove debugging commands.